State-by-State Pillar

 The framework every state page follows

 Every state page has the same sections.
 Hero with keyword-first H1 and a subhead that captures the state's transport character in one paragraph.
 Intro (3 paragraphs) describing what makes transport in that state unique — climate, geography, military presence, regional pet population.
-Common routes table showing 6-8 representative routes (metro to metro plus base to base where relevant) with accurate price ranges from the PAX rate card.
+Common routes table showing 6-8 representative routes (metro to metro plus base to base where relevant) with realistic price ranges.

 Special considerations (4 cards) breaking down the state's operational challenges.
 Cities we serve (15 chips for the state's top metros).
 FAQ section with 5 state-specific questions.
 Bottom CTA.
 Three structured data schemas per page: Service, FAQPage, BreadcrumbList.